cthoyt/cthoyt.github.io/_posts/2026/2026-06-04-community-standards.md

 This is also tough considering that funding often doesn't take any of this into account.
 Most grants on which I've been funded are written towards a scientific goal and are not explicit about the infrastructure and community work required.
-I'll leave it at that - discussing the reasons why we avoid this is a topic for another post.
+Discussing why this is the case is a topic for another post.

 > 3. Get the world to pick up a specific standard takes years.

-Eventually, you might have some demonstrations of your thing working, some publications to share, and even some grants that (after waving your hands) can be claimed to have supported the development of your thing.
+Eventually, you might have some demonstrations of your thing working, some publications to share, and even some grants that have supported the development of your thing.
 If you're lucky (or cursed), then people might actually start using your thing (assuming you keep doing the Point 2. things).

 > The hard work is not to make some proposal and get 4 big fish to approve it.
 > The hard part is to come out of that box and convince the world with a
 > powerful and mature tool ecosystem that it is worth standardizing against.

 Your mileage may vary here.
 I agree with Nico that talk is cheap.
-The best way is to start collecting requirements, forming consensus, and building against those expectations.
+The most rigorous way is to start collecting requirements, forming consensus, and building against those expectations.
 But, this requires a lot of flexibility in terms of time.
-It might be the case that you need the right people to support something before even getting started.
+But, it still might be the case that you need the right people to support something before a powerful and mature tool ecosystem is even considered.

 Now that I made it here, I'm not so happy with that being a trailing sentiment.
 I've been lucky to have been in a position in the last ten years of my career to